Florida Restrictive Covenant/Non-Compete Agreement Lawyer

 Commonly, issues about non-competes arise when an employee is leaving their employer and going to work in a competitive capacity.
 However, employees should not wait until that time period to start thinking about their non-compete.
 The best approach to non-competes is for a review before you sign your agreement, especially as you may have negotiation power before you sign.

 If you have questions about non-compete agreements and legitimate business interests, negotiating your non-compete, or enforceability of the agreement, we can help.
 If you have been threatened by an employer about your non-compete, non-solicit, or confidentiality agreement or sued for allegedly violating the agreement, it is important you take action to defend yourself immediately.
 Lack of action can result in a judgment against you.
-Contact Scott Wagner and Associates to schedule a consultation and discuss your questions about non-competes, non-solicits, and confidentiality agreements.
+Contact Scott Law Team to schedule a consultation and discuss your questions about non-competes, non-solicits, and confidentiality agreements.